 Sexual abuse involves children and vulnerable adults being forced or enticed into participating in or watching sexual activity, not necessarily involving a high level of violence.
-It is not necessary for them to be aware that the activity is sexual, and their apparent consent is irrelevant.
+It is not necessary for them to be aware that the activity is sexual and their apparent consent is irrelevant.
 The acts may involve physical contact including penetrative or non-penetrative acts.
-They may involve non-contact activities such as involving them in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).
+They may involve Stockport County Football Education: Safeguarding Policy.doc non-contact activities such as involving them in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).